lukeganzevoort/schedule-it/context.md

-# **schedule‑it – Project Context Overview**
+# **schedule‑it‑rec‑leagues – Project Context Overview**

 ### Purpose

-Create a lightweight, open‑source web service that lets organizations generate conflict‑free schedules.
-Typical users are:

-- **Recreational sports leagues** – assigning games to fields, teams, and referees.
+Create a lightweight, open‑source web service that helps recreational sports leagues generate conflict‑free game schedules.
+The application streamlines the process of assigning games to fields, teams, and referees while ensuring fair play time distribution and handling complex scheduling constraints.
-- **Healthcare facilities** – planning nurse or caregiver shifts across wards.
-- **Small schools or clubs** – arranging practice sessions, meetings, or events.

-The app demonstrates that a solo developer can deliver a full‑stack MEAN solution, from a modern Angular UI down to a MongoDB data layer, while handling real‑world constraints like resource availability and role‑based permissions.
+The app demonstrates that a solo developer can deliver a full‑stack MEAN solution, from a modern Angular UI down to a MongoDB data layer, while solving real‑world challenges like field availability, referee assignments, team preferences, and multi‑league coordination.

 ### Business Value